Quentin0312/myWikiJSData/lectures/new-page.md

 # Data modeling (skill 4)

+Data modeling is all about, how do you effectively structure the data that you have so that you can use it effectively

+Tw0 kind
+- Public facing data that exit the server (ex: API) (different constrains because for ex needs to be human readable for dev to use your api)

+- Internal data modeling (constraint ex: efficient, available, ...)

 # Autres
 Paradigmes
 Approfondir le terme effets de bords
-Réécouter - Work effectively with immutable values -Higherorder calculations and actions Demander explication à chatgpt (exemple concret à concept abstrait)
+Réécouter - Work effectively with immutable values - Higherorder calculations and actions - Data modeling Demander explication à chatgpt (exemple concret à concept abstrait)

 # Autres ressources cités